PeacefulWhale/Misc/C/Advent of Code 2021/Day 8/README.md

 So if I had to guess the 10 inputs before the `|` tell us the patterns of the output digits, and the 4 numbers after `|` are digits.
 The pattern that they use to light up is not guaranteed to be the same I guess.
 However because 1, 4, 7 and 8 are the only digits with the specific numbers on, we know to just look for segments of that length.

-Because I'm pretty sure that part B requires us to find out what all the digits are, I'm not going to write a lot of code for this, and am instead going to utilize a quick and easy regex search to find the solution to part A.
+Because I'm pretty sure that part B requires us to find out what all the digits are, I'm not going to write a lot of code for this, and instead I am going to utilize a quick and easy regex search to find the solution to part A.

 To do this I did 2 regex stuff.
 I used `(?<=\|).*` to copy only the stuff after `|`.
 I could have also used the column select from VSCode but that would require scrolling a lot.